xavergroup/pepp-simulation-engine/README.md

 This will:
 1. Load historical price and inflation data from the `data/` folder.
-2. Estimate mean returns and volatility from log returns.
+2. Estimate parameters required for Cholesky decomposition.
 3. Simulate wealth evolution across thousands of Monte Carlo paths.
-4. Print and optionally save the results.
+4. Display the results.

 ---

-## Requirements
-pip install pipreqs
-pipreqs /path/to/project

-Will create requirements txt file with needed python packages

 ## 🔍 Key Modules